Vikingu-del/Inception-Guide/README.md

 # STEP2: Install Docker and Docker Compose

+A little bit of theory now:

+### Docker

+Docker is a platform as a service (PaaS) tool that utilizes OS-level virtualization to deploy software in containers.
+These containers are lightweight and allow applications to operate efficiently in diverse environments, isolated from one another.

+### Background

+Containers encapsulate their own software, libraries, and configuration files, communicating through well-defined channels while sharing the services of a single operating system kernel.
+This shared kernel reduces resource usage compared to traditional virtual machines.

+### Operation

+Docker utilizes various interfaces to access Linux kernel virtualization features.
+It packages applications and dependencies into virtual containers that can run on Linux, Windows, or macOS, enabling flexibility in deployment locations.
+Resource isolation features like cgroups and kernel namespaces allow containers to run within a single Linux instance.

+### Components

+The Docker software offering comprises:

+1. Software
+Docker daemon (dockerd) manages containers and handles container objects, while the Docker client (docker) provides a command-line interface (CLI) for user interaction.

+2. Objects
+Docker objects include images, containers, and services, providing a standardized environment for running applications.

+		Docker containers are encapsulated environments for running applications, managed via the Docker API or CLI.

+		Docker images are read-only templates used to build containers.

+		Docker services enable scaling across multiple Docker daemons, forming a swarm of cooperating daemons.

+		Registries: Docker registries store and distribute Docker images, with Docker Hub being the primary public registry.
+Registries allow for image download ("pull") and upload ("push") operations.

+### Tools

+1. Docker Compose: Defines and runs multi-container Docker applications using YAML configuration files.
+It simplifies container creation and startup processes.

+2. Docker Swarm: Provides native clustering functionality for Docker containers, turning multiple Docker engines into a single virtual Docker engine.

+3. Docker Volume: Facilitates data management for Docker containers, enabling data persistence and sharing between containers.

 First update Alpine, if you downloaded and using sudo you can use sudo instead of doas

 ![Update and upgrade apk](photos/InstallDocker/upgradeapk.png)